 How can one know which investments are trustworthy, and/or good investments?
 Small Change has a robust due diligence process to vet the viability of a project within compliance standards of the JOBS Act.
 Entities that you trust, like a local nonprofit, can put together their own ‘playlists’ of vetted, recommended investments on these platforms.
 Or you can invest based on where your trusted peers are putting their money.
 The community will also rate the developers they most trust.

 I hear the terms blockchain, tokenization and cryptocurrency associated with digitization of assets.
 How are these related?
 Blockchain is now a widespread technology (ie like the cloud, or the internet) that provides a transparent democratized system for transactions that is now being used from food safety to medical record keeping to digital voting.
 Cryptocurrency was one of the first and most famous applications (e.g. Bitcoin) to use blockchain technology, and tokenization is the term used to describe fractionalization using the blockchain (see video below).
+Tokenization can also be viewed as a more advanced form of encryption that makes fractional ownership safe.
 Each of these terms are as related as eBay, YouTube and Facebook – they’re all internet-based, and that’s about it.
 Small Change doesn’t use blockchain or tokenization, Rise does.

 How can I become a part of this movement?
 A group of leading practitioners is seeking a real estate developer that is willing to fractionalize their project in partnership with a community co-creation process as a live national case study.
 See here for an outline and reach out to email@example.com to be a part of the program.